pcmagik/chatGPT/README.md

-# 🎉 My Awesome Repository for Proxmox chatGPT
+# 🎉 My Awesome Repository for chatGPT

 Welcome to my lab!
 This project is all about chatGPT.